Tamara Lunger went back to K2 this summer

-Just six months after leaving the mountain she returns for unfinished business and answers.
+Just six months after leaving the mountain she felt the need to return and we followed her journey with this diary.

 “The ceremony for our friends was a big moment.
 It was important for all of us to have it done.